byarpar/Full-Stack-Spring-Boot/ReadME.md

 ## Description

 This repository contains a Spring Boot application designed to manage a system for meal orders and donations.
 The application features a range of functionalities including user management, role-based access control, and meal ordering.
-It provides a RESTful API and a web interface for users to interact with the system.

 ### Features

 - **User Management:** Users can register, log in, and manage their profiles.